 Top of Oklahoma Historical Society Museum

-Housed in the 1912 "Electric Park Pavilion" this museum contains items from the 1893 Cherokee Strip Land Run to the present.
-Museum collection includes farm tools, cameras, saddles, furniture, clothing, kitchen equipment, Indian paintings, pianos, early televisions, and much more.
+Housed in the 1912 "Electric Park Pavilion," the Top of Oklahoma Historical Society Museum in Blackwell contains items from the 1893 Cherokee Strip Land Run to the present.
+The museum collection includes farm tools, cameras, saddles, furniture, clothing, kitchen equipment, Indian paintings, pianos, early televisions and much more.
 Industry exhibits and a church setting are also featured.
-Themes include Victorian, country/western, American Indian, architectural, and Main Street.
-See the Brick Walk of History, early day well cover (now a gazebo), and the beautiful water fountain at the entrance.
-Don't forget to visit the gift shop!
+Themes include Victorian, country/western, American Indian, architectural and Main Street.
+See the Brick Walk of History, an early day well cover that's now a gazebo and the beautiful water fountain at the entrance.
+Don't forget to visit the gift shop.